geekq/workflow/README.markdown

 (if integrated with ActiveRecord) and invoke this user defined reject method.

+Note: on successful transition from one state to another the workflow gem immediately persists the new workflow state with `update_column()`, bypassing any ActiveRecord callbacks including `updated_at` update.
+This way it is possible to deal with the validation and to save the pending changes to a record at some later point instead of the moment when transition occurs.

 You can also define event handler accepting/requiring additional
 arguments: